 Chatbots handle almost 70% of conversations from start to finish.
 It means they can engage the audience.
 And they do it pretty well!
 Thus, chatbots might be way more successful in lead capturing than lead forms.

 Despite the rapid development of chatbots future trends, experts don’t believe they will replace human agents completely.
-They’re more likely to complement each other to provide a better user experience.
+They’re more likely to complement each other to provide a better customer experience.

-The bigger your company grows, the busier your support team gets!
-Chatbot can help handle an overwhelming number of users’ queries.
+The bigger your business grows, the busier your support team gets!
+Chatbot can help handle an overwhelming number of customers queries.